 The issuing library may be any public library in the state, not just the home library.
 The PLAC will show on its face the HOME library, not the issuing library if that library is different from the home library.

 Guideline (a): Eligibility for PLAC.
 An individual who is in "good standing" and eligible to obtain a valid resident or nonresident library card from one of the 238 public libraries in Indiana qualifies to obtain a PLAC.
 A law passed in 1996 allows an individual to obtain a PLAC at any public library in Indiana.
 To receive a Public Library Access Card you must have a “resident” or a non-resident library card, I.C.
 4-23-7.1-5.1.
-The fee for a nonresident card is at least the sum of $25.00 or the library’s operating fund expenditure per capita if that amount is greater than $25.00 plus the PLAC fee.
-A nonresident fee may be set higher than the library's operating fund expenditure per capita.
-The amounts of the operating fund expenditure per capita for public libraries are found in "Statistics of Indiana Libraries."
+The fee for a nonresident card is at least the sum of $25.00 or the library’s operating fund expenditure per capita if that amount is greater than $25.00.
+The cost of a PLAC card is set by the ILHB each year.

 Guideline (b): "Good Standing" is defined at the local library level.
 Rules or guidelines used at the local library to determine eligibility for a local library card should also be applied when an individual requests to purchase a PLAC.

 Guideline (c): A family PLAC will not be issued.
 The local library's guidelines regarding use of a library card by a person other than the actual cardholder should be followed if a family member wishes to borrow on a PLAC.